Salina, Kansas

 Grasshopper Plague in Kansas

 More money was expended on improvements in 1875 than in any previous year.
 If 1875 was a year of great improvement, it was also one of some disaster.
-In that year, another disastrous fire visited the town, by which a great deal of property was destroyed.
-Several buildings on the west side of Santa Fe Avenue were wiped out and a large livery stable, where 30 horses perished.
+In that year, another disastrous fire visited the town, destroying a great deal of property.
+Several buildings on the west side of Santa Fe Avenue were wiped out, and a large livery stable, where 30 horses perished.
 This fire awakened the City Council and businessmen to a sense of the constant danger they were exposed to by having wooden buildings in the business portion of the city.
 As a result, an ordinance was passed prescribing fire limits and forbidding the erection of any wooden buildings within those limits.

 The city continued to grow with the grandest improvement made in 1877 — the erection of the Opera House, a magnificent three-story brick building on the southeast corner of Seventh Street and Iron Avenue.
 By the close of 1879, the business portion of the city was commencing to make an excellent appearance, with its numerous brick stores and large plate-glass windows, while at the same time, the resident portion, especially in the southern part of town, gave evidence of rapid improvement in several very fine residences.
 In 1882, the town was represented by two auction and commission houses, five dealers in agricultural implements, three in boots and shoes, two in books and stationery, four bakeries, three banks, one store, exclusively clothing, four drug stores, two furniture stores, seven general merchandise, ten groceries, six hotels, two the “Pacific” and “Metropolitan,” being superior and the others inferior, four hardware, three jewelry stores, and four restaurants.
 The manufacturers of the place are represented by two large flouring mills and one smaller one, a bedspring and wire mattress manufactory, a carriage and wagon factory, a foundry and agricultural implement works, and two cigar factories.
 There were six grain elevators in town, three lumber yards, two marble works, five blacksmith shops, four livery stables, and two wagon shops.
 There are also ten churches, a courthouse, an opera house, and two good school buildings.
 The press was represented by the Journal, Herald, and the Independent.
 The population was estimated at 3,500.